 With over a million members (youth under 30), the World Youth Alliance promotes the dignity of every human being and works to build a global culture that supports social and economic development, human rights, global health and education.
 They do this by speaking at the UN, OAS, EU and other important international and regional organisations, as well as through providing training programmes, and organising global campaigns, regional events, internships, camps and festivals.
 You can join the network here.

 Global Citizen is a community of people out to change the world.
 They believe 1 billion people living in extreme poverty is unfair and unjust and that we have the power to do something about it.
 Global Citizen brings their community stories and actions that help fight extreme poverty and inequality.
 Even cooler?
 Global Citizens earn points with every action they take and can earn crazy awesome rewards, like seeing Florence + The Machine or Ed Sheeran LIVE!
 You can become a Global Citizen or learn more about their movement here.

 Founded in 2013 this new organisation has grown significantly over the last two years and already received a tonne of media attention for its campaigning!

-The Peace Corps is an international service organization that sends Americans abroad to help address the needs of people worldwide.
+The Peace Corps is an international service organisation that sends Americans abroad to help address the needs of people worldwide.
 Since being established by President John F. Kennedy in 1961, over 200,000 men and women have served in 139 countries, ranging from the Fiji to Zimbabwe.
-The volunteers work on issues such as health education and new technologies in their communities for two-years – ultimately learning about leadership, relationship building and what it means to be a global citizen.
-Learn more about their programs here.
+The volunteers work on issues such as health education and new technologies in their communities for two years – ultimately learning about leadership, relationship building and what it means to be a global citizen.
+Learn more about their programmes here.